droyles/data-analysis-for-humanists/README.md

-Sample R scripts and data for a workshop on "Data Analysis for Humanists" at THATCamp American Academy of Religion 2013, by [Lincoln Mullen][].
+Sample R scripts and data for a workshop on "Data Analysis for Humanists" given at THATCamp American Academy of Religion 2013, and THATCamp American Historical Association 2014, by [Lincoln Mullen][].

   [Lincoln Mullen]: http://lincolnmullen.com